Webflow Tips5 min read

 • Slow load times?
 Minify scripts and only load them where needed.

 • Mobile layout issues?
-Test your code across device and use responsive CSS
+Test your code across devices and use responsive CSS.

 Security Tips When Adding Custom Code